 JUNO BEACH, Fla., Sept.
-6, 2017 /PRNewswire/ -- NextEra Energy Partners, LP (NYSE: NEP) today announced an offering of \$300 million in aggregate principal amount of its convertible senior notes due 2020 (the "notes") in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act").
+19, 2017 /PRNewswire/ -- NextEra Energy Partners, LP (NYSE: NEP) today announced the pricing of \$550 million of 4.25 percent senior unsecured notes due 2024 and \$550 million of 4.50 percent senior unsecured notes due 2027 (the "notes") to be issued by its direct subsidiary, NextEra Energy Operating Partners, LP (NEP OpCo), in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act"), and to certain non-U.S. persons under Regulation S under the Securities Act, subject to market and other conditions.
+The previously announced offering is expected to close on Sept.
+25, 2017, subject to customary closing conditions.